wandb/slate/source/includes/_sweep.md

 To run a parameter sweep:

-1. Initialize your project to use wandb.
+1. Initialize your project to use wandb in the cloud.
 2. Create a sweep.yaml file specified below, which specified your training script, your parameter ranges and the search strategy.
 3. Initialize your sweep, which gives you a SWEEP_ID and a url to track all of